javvajiyashwanth/jpmc-code-for-good-2020-worldwide-egg-nutrition-dashboard/README.md

-# Sight & Life
+# Sight & Life Foundation
-Sight and Life is a humanitarian nutrition think tank working to innovate in nutrition towards eradicating all forms of malnutrition.
+Sight and Life Foundation is a humanitarian nutrition think tank working to innovate in nutrition towards eradicating all forms of malnutrition.
 This project was developed by Team-3 for CodeForGood-2020 and is focused on creating a web-based platform for visualizing the supply and demand of eggs in a particular country.

 ## Getting Started
 - Clone the repository to your local machine.